civican/legisinfo/42-1/bills/C-98/bill_text.md

 ### Section 45.29

-  **(1)** The **Public** Complaints and Review Commission is established, consisting of a Chairperson, a Vice-chairperson and not more than **three** other members, appointed by the Governor in Council.
+  **(1)** The Public Complaints and Review Commission is established, consisting of a Chairperson, a Vice-chairperson and not more than three other members, appointed by the Governor in Council.

-> **Explanatory Note**:
-> Existing text of subsection 45.29(1):
-> *Existing Text*:
-> > The Civilian Review and Complaints Commission for the Royal Canadian Mounted Police is established, consisting of a Chairperson and not more than four other members, one of whom may be a Vice-chairperson, appointed by the Governor in Council.

 ### Section 4

 Section 45.33 of the Act is renumbered as subsection 45.33(1) and is amended by adding the following:

 **(2)** The officers and employees of the Commission that support the Commission in the exercise of its powers and the performance of its duties and functions under this Part and Parts VII to VII.2 may be referred to as the "Royal Canadian Mounted Police Unit".

-> **Explanatory Note**:
-> New.

 ### Section 5